Ibtisam-Mohammad/small_diary/quartz_garden/content/fara-7b.md

-Here is a complete technical blog post summarizing your journey.
-You can save this as a `README.md` or share it as a guide for others with similar setups (RTX 3060 + Windows).

 ---
+title: "Running Fara-7B on RTX 3060"
+tags:
+  - ML
+  - Windows
+  - WSL
+  - Fara-7B
+---

 # How to Run Microsoft Fara-7B Agent on Windows (RTX 3060)

-This guide dzocuments the method for running Microsoft's [Fara-7B](https://github.com/microsoft/fara) computer-use agent on a consumer PC.
-The challenge was running a heavy Vision-Language Model on a 12GB VRAM card (RTX 3060) and a modest CPU (Intel Pentium Gold), avoiding complex Linux compilations by using a hybrid **Windows Server + WSL Client** setup.
+In this guide, I document how I ran Microsoft's [Fara-7B](https://github.com/microsoft/fara) computer-use agent on a my strange PC config.
+The issue was running a Vision-Language Model on a 12GB VRAM card (RTX 3060) and a my Pentium CPU (Intel Pentium Gold :/).
+I did it just as a trial run to see the potential of such models locally.

 ## 🛠 The Hardware Setup